 Are you in the market for a new auto insurance policy?
+Are you looking for how to buy car insurance?
 Get the maximum protection for your investment at the best possible price.

-Read on for your guide to purchasing auto insurance in 7 easy steps.
+Read on for your guide to how to buy car insurance.

 Step 1: Choose a way to purchase your policy

 You can choose to buy a policy directly from an insurance company or through an independent insurance broker.

 If you already have homeowners or renters insurance, you likely also have the option of purchasing an auto policy through your current insurer.
 Choosing to bundle policies may give you a discount of as much as 15% off the usual cost of the policy.

 When you’re working with insurance companies, contact each one individually to get your quotes.
 This is the best approach if you’re only choosing between two insurance companies or between several policies from the same company.